SeisComP3/seiscomp3/src/trunk/apps/processing/scautoloc/descriptions/scautoloc.rst

 except for the rather noisy station HLG in the network GE, which is restricted to 10°.
 By setting the 3rd column to 0, TE RGN is ignored by scautoloc.

+.. _sec-scautoloc-prelim-origins:

 Preliminary origins
 ===================

-Usually, scautoloc will not report origins with less than a certain number of defining phases (specified by autoloc.minPhaseCount), typically 6-8 phases, with 6 being the absolute minimum.
+Usually, scautoloc will not report origins with less than a certain number of defining phases (specified by :confval:`autoloc.minPhaseCount`), typically 6-8 phases, with 6 being the absolute minimum.
 However, in case of potentially dangerous events, it may be desirable to receive "heads up" alert prior to reaching the minimum phase count, especially in a tsunami warning context.
-If very large amplitudes are registered at a sufficient number of stations, it is possible to produce preliminary origins (hereafter called ~@~\XXL events~@~]) based on less than 6 picks.[[br]]Prerequisite is that all these picks have extraordinary large amplitudes and SNR and lie within a relatively small region.
-Such picks are hereafter called “XXL picks”.
-A pick is internally tagged as “XXL pick” if its amplitude exceeds a certain threshold (specified by autoloc.thresholdXXL) and has a SNR > 8.
-For larger SNR picks with smaller amplitude can reach the XXL tag, because it is justified to treat a large-SNR pick as XXL pick even if its amplitude is somewhat below the XXL amplitude threshold.
+If very large amplitudes are registered at a sufficient number of stations, it is possible to produce preliminary origins (hereafter called :term:`XXL events<XXL event>`) based on less than 6 picks.

+Prerequisite is that all these picks have extraordinary large amplitudes of type :confval:`autoloc.amplTypeAbs` and :term:`SNR` and lie within a relatively small region.
+Such picks are hereafter called :term:`XXL picks<XXL pick>`.
+A pick is internally tagged as “XXL pick” if its amplitude exceeds a certain threshold (specified by :confval:`autoloc.xxl.minAmplitude`) and has a SNR > :confval:`autoloc.xxl.minSNR`.
+For larger SNR picks with
+smaller amplitude can reach the XXL tag, because it is justified to treat a large-SNR pick as XXL pick even if its amplitude is somewhat below the XXL amplitude threshold.
 The XXL criterion should be